 “If we walk in the light…we have fellowship with one another,” John wrote (1 John 1:7).
 John is talking about spiritual fellowship, not casual acquaintances with unbelievers.
 If we walk in the light, we seek out other believers with whom to have fellowship.
 Similarly, Paul wrote, “Accept one another” (Romans 15:7).
 “Be kind and compassionate to one another, forgiving each other” (Ephesians 4:32).
 Christians have special responsibilities toward one another.

 Throughout the New Testament, the early Christians met with one another to worship together, to learn together, to share their lives with one another (for example, Acts 2:41-47).
 Everywhere Paul went, he raised up churches, rather than leaving scattered believers.
 They were eager to share their faith and zeal with one another.
 This is the biblical pattern.

-How can we serve others at church services?
+How can we serve others at worship services?
 By teaching children, helping clean the building, singing hymns and special music, arranging chairs, greeting people, etc. We provide an atmosphere in which others can get something out of the sermons.
 We talk with others, and find out needs to pray about and things to do to help others during the week.
 If you aren’t getting anything out of the sermons, then at least attend in order to give to others.

 Consider Jesus as an example.
 He regularly attended synagogue and regularly heard readings of Scripture that didn’t add anything to his understanding, but he went anyway, to worship.
 Maybe it was boring to an educated man like Paul, but he didn’t let that stop him, either.